danialfarid/ng-file-upload/README.md

 * Supports File drag and drop
 * All non-HTML5 code is in a separate shim file so you can easily remove it if you only supports HTML5.
 * Flash FileAPI will be loaded on demand so it won't add extra load for HTML5 browsers.
+* You can configure $http method to be either POST or PUT for HTML5 browsers.

 HTML:
 ```html